windy-ux/webform_content_creator/README.txt

 INTRODUCTION
 ------------

- * This module provides the ability to create nodes after submitting webforms, and do mappings between the fields of the created node and webform submission values.
+ * This module provides the ability to create content entities after submitting webforms, and do mappings between the fields of the created content and webform submission values.

 REQUIREMENTS